 More than thirty German fighters were attacking the bomber formation and Major Howard single-handedly went after them.
 He shot down two, probably shot down two more and damaged at least another two.
 He continued to attack even after he had run out of ammunition and was low on fuel.
 When he returned to his base at RAF Boxted, his Mustang had just a single bullet hole.

-For this action, James H. Howard was awarded the Medal of Honor, presented by Lieutenant General Carl Spaatz in June 1944.
+For this action, James H. Howard was awarded the Medal of Honor, presented by Lieutenant General Carl Spaatz 11 January 1945.
 He is the only fighter pilot in the European Theater to have received this Medal.
 Howard was promoted to the rank of colonel.

 The President of the United States in the name of The Congress takes pleasure in presenting the Medal of Honor to